cwallac/ExercisesInC/reflections/reflection1.md

 }
 ```
 Examine the above code sample.
-Assuming an int is 4 bytes, how many bytes apart is the variable y in method1 and method2
+Assuming an int is 4 bytes, how many bytes apart is the memory address for
+the variable y in method1 and method2?